 Local groups and agencies are teaming up to encourage local landowners, businesses, organizations and agencies, basically everybody that is affected by the invasion of Scotch broom to start physically removing the plant.
 We hope to help educate and get people motivated in the region to combat this invasive weed.

-If you would like to suggest or host a site for an upcoming challenge or would like to particapate in a Scotch Broom Challenge please contact us.
+If you would like to suggest or host a site for an upcoming challenge or would like to participate in a Scotch Broom Challenge please contact contact us.

 Scotch Broom Challenge sites - Check out photos and video of some of the Scotch Broom Challenge sites.

 What’s the fuss about?

 Scotch broom (Cytisus scoparius) is a highly aggressive non-native invasive weed species.
 It was introduced to the United States as an ornamental and as packing material for cases of whiskey and beer from the British Isles, central and southern Europe.
 It is now considered a pest plant by many eastern and western states.

 - Scotch broom is highly flammable

 - Costly in areas where forest production is impeded by its growth

 - Forms dense stands which impede movement of wildlife and livestock and degrades wildlife habitat.

 - Plants in excess quantity can be toxic to humans, horses, and livestock